jrhub/regnet/cran-comments.md

 0 errors | 0 warnings | 0 note

+* "MCP", "genomic" and "minimax" are not mis-spelled.

 ## Reverse dependencies

-* I have run R CMD check on the NUMBER downstream dependencies (glmnet and stats).
+* I have run R CMD check on the 2 downstream dependencies (glmnet and stats).
   All packages that I could install passed

 * FAILURE SUMMARY
   None

-* All revdep maintainers were notified of the release on RELEASE DATE.

 ## new version
 This is an update.
-We found several severe problems in the description section and list of authors.
+We found several problems in the description section and list of authors.
 In this version, I have:
 * re-written the Description field and list of authors.